celestial-d/celestial-d.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Duo Zhang and got my Ph.D. degree in [Data Storage Lab](https://www.ece.iastate.edu/~mai/lab/dsl.html) at Iowa State University.
-I'm interested in all things involving the storage system.
+I’m Duo Zhang.
+I earned my Ph.D. from the [Data Storage Lab](https://www.ece.iastate.edu/~mai/lab/dsl.html) at Iowa State University.
+Before joining SK hynix, I worked as a postdoctoral researcher from the [PADSYS Lab](https://padsys.org) at UC Merced, where I focused on HPC-AI systems and large-scale computing.
+I am currently working at SK hynix, and my research interests broadly center on storage systems and related technologies.

 For more information, please click here for the [Curriculum Vitae](https://github.com/celestial-d/celestial-d.github.io/blob/master/files/CV_Duo.pdf)